CreaMper/TMNationsForever_Training_Buddy/README.md

 # TMNationForever Training Buddy! [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

-Best tool for new players that wants to start with some help!
+Best tool for a fresh and experienced players that will allow you to manage and load replays in real-time!
-With this tool, you are able to see a replay of a TOP1 player in a map using a separate game client!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A0GM3N0)

 # Installation

-This project does not need an installation.
-Extract Configurator and Executor into the game client folder and you are ready to go!
+This project, usually does not need an installation.
+Extract Buddy into the game client folder and you are ready to go!

-NOTE: If Buddy won't run at all, please also use an installer which is added into the release package!

-NOTE#2: Do not use any account on Buddy client (or just create a dummy one)!
+#### Project dependencies

+Buddy will require to have a wpcap.dll dependency installed.
+Not every system have it already (f.e.
+Wirehark uses this .dll), therefore an installer is included in release package.

+Properly associated .gbx files with a client is also required.
+If configured inccorectly, it will result to open another client instead of injecting to the current one!
+The easiest way to fix this issue is to remove all TM versions form pc, do a quick restart and then install a standalone TM client.
+Be sure that you selected an option with correct assosiation!

 ## FAQ

-#### I cannot set a game client!

-At this moment Buddy supports only a standalone client as well as the steam version.
-Support for other types of client will be added in the future.

 #### Is Buddy safe to play with?